-3 nCipher Security Limited (an Entrust company) - One Station Square, Cambridge CB1 2GA, United Kingdom
+3 Entrust (formerly nCipher Security Limited) - One Station Square, Cambridge CB1 2GA, United Kingdom

+Furthermore, the QSCD uses a Signature Activation Module (SAM) as a single component to communicate with the HSM, in order to authorize and initiate the signature or seal creation process.
 These two components, the HSM and the SAM, together form the QSCD, which is intended to be operated by a qualified trust service provider in a secure operational environment as part of a remote electronic signature and seal service.
 For its services, the QSCD also uses other components such as identity providers or applications.
-These, however, are not part of the QSCD and thus not in the scope of this certification
+These, however, are not part of the QSCD and thus not in the scope of this certification.